MicrosoftDocs/fabric-docs/docs/data-factory/how-to-access-on-premises-data.md

    :::image type="content" source="media/how-to-access-on-premises-data/run-pipeline.png" lightbox="media/how-to-access-on-premises-data/run-pipeline.png" alt-text="Screenshot showing where to run the pipeline in the pipeline editor window.":::

-   You have now created a pipeline to load data from an on-premises data source into a cloud destination.
+Now you've created and ran a pipeline to load data from an on-premises data source into a cloud destination.

 ## Related content